-In fact, if you built an entire garage gym using Titan Fitness equipment only for a couple of people to use, you’re going to get a ton of value.
+If you built an entire home or garage gym using Titan only for a couple of people to use, you’re going to get a ton of value.

 If you’re planning on building a commercial-grade gym, there are definitely better options, which I’ll go over later.

-In general, though, for people looking to build a garage gym in 2021 for the cheapest prices possible without being absolutely junk, Titan is the best you’re gonna get.
+In general, though, for people looking to build a gym for the most reasonable price possible without being absolutely junk, Titan is the best you’re gonna get.

-Let’s finish up with the warranty that Titan includes with all of their equipment!
+Let’s finish up with the warranty that Titan includes with all of its gym equipment!

-Titan Fitness offers a 1-year warranty on all equipment.
-It’s probably a great failsafe considering that some of their equipment might not survive general wear and tear.
+They offer a 1-year warranty on all equipment.
+It’s probably a great failsafe considering that some of their gym equipment might not survive general wear and tear.

-From what I can tell, this warranty will cover almost everything you buy from Titan Fitness.
-This is definitely a plus considering some of the backlash they get for quality control and other issues I’ll be going over right now!
+From what I can tell, this warranty will cover almost everything you buy from Titan.
+This is definitely a plus considering some of the backlash they get for shipping quality and other issues I’ll be going over right now!

 Titan does have a lot of good things going for them.

 Unfortunately, that means they have to cut some corners to offer so many budget products.

-Let’s go over the main problems that people have with Titan Fitness now.
+Let’s go over the main problems that people have with Titan now.

 Quality Control Issues

 The majority of which is on Reddit.
-Which I think is the largest hangout of humanities worst I’ve ever seen.
+Which I think is the largest hangout of humanity’s worst I’ve ever seen.

 The number of toxic individuals I’ve seen on Reddit is absolutely insane, and I try not to frequent their threads as much as I can.

-Often, going to Reddit will tell you every little issue the population has with literally any topic, serious, or product in this case.
+Often, going to Reddit will tell you every little issue the population has with literally any topic, series, or product in this case.

-The majority of the threads I’ve read about Titans Quality control isn’t the best, unfortunately.
+The majority of the threads I’ve read about Titans’ Quality control aren’t the best, unfortunately.

 Or worse, you get half of the bench, tell them they only sent half a bench, and they send you the half you already had, and all the bolts are wrong.

-This is what happened to me when I bought their adjustable bench v1.
+This is what happened to me when I bought their adjustable v1 bench.

-The adjustable bench, glute-ham raise, and safety squat bar I’ve bought all might have been cheaper, but the second version fixed all problems I’ve had with them up until now.
+The bench, glute-ham raise, and safety squat bar I bought all might have been cheaper, but the second version fixed all problems I’ve had with them up until now.

-Just a precaution for you guys, they tend to do really good once they get feedback from the community, but the first time they seem to miss the mark.
+Just a precaution for you guys, they tend to do really well once they get feedback from the community, but the first time they seem to miss the mark.

-Now moving on, while their quality control isn’t the best, their shipping is fast from what most people have reported.
+Now moving on, while their QC isn’t the best, their shipping is fast from what most people have reported.